ncatlab/nlab-content/pages/6/8/6/0/686/content.md

 * The **strict lax pullback** of a cospan $A \overset{f}{\to} C \overset{g}{\leftarrow} B$ is a universal object $P$ equipped with projections $p:P\to A$, $q:P\to B$, $r:P\to C$, and 2-cells $f p \to r$ and $g q \to r$.

-In particular, the strict lax pullback is quite different from the following more common limit.
+In particular, the strict lax pullback in the following list of examples  is quite different from the following more common limit.

 * The **comma object** of a cospan $A \overset{f}{\to} C \overset{g}{\leftarrow} B$ is a generalization of the [[comma category]] in $Cat$; it is a universal object $(f/g)$ equipped with projections $p:(f/g)\to A$ and $q:(f/g)\to B$ and a 2-cell $f p \to g q$.